Moses Simon: Nantes

 On 15 August 2019, Simon was loaned out to Ligue 1 club Nantes.
-At the end of the season, Nantes triggered the option to buy in Simon’s loan.
+At the end of the season, Nantes triggered the option to buy in Simon's loan.
 He signed a four-year contract with the club.

+On 22 December 2023, Simon extended his contract with Nantes until 2026.
+On 17 May 2025, he marked his 200th appearance for the club by scoring a goal in a 3–0 win against Montpellier.

+Paris FC

+On 25 June 2025, Simon completed a permanent move to newly promoted Ligue 1 side Paris FC, signing a three-year contract.
+The transfer fee was reported at approximately €7 million.

 International career

 Simon received his first call-up to the Nigeria national team by coach Daniel Amokachi in March 2015 and made his debut on the 25th of the same month in an international friendly against Uganda, when he replaced Anthony Ujah after 59 minutes in the game.
 Simon scored his first goal for Nigeria in an international friendly against Niger on 8 September 2015, the second in a 2–0 win.
 He was selected by Nigeria for their 35-man provisional squad for the 2016 Summer Olympics.

-In May 2018, he was named in Nigeria’s preliminary 30-man squad for the 2018 World Cup in Russia.
+In May 2018, he was named in Nigeria's preliminary 30-man squad for the 2018 World Cup in Russia.
 However, he did not make the final 23 due to injury.
 He was included in the country's 23-man squad for the 2019 Africa Cup of Nations.